KarenLukianyAlmeida/job-insights-python/README.md

 # What was developed

 This project aims to analyze data from a CSV file.
-For this, methods were created to filter and return this information.
+Methods were created to filter and return this information.
 The CSV file contains details about different jobs listed on the Glassdoor platform.

+## Technologies

+> Back-end: Python, Pytest and VS Code.

 # Skills Developed